d3sformal/debug-infra-gentests/report/EVALUATION.md

 P | [inspect_packet] Raw packet: [90, 0, 0, 0]
 ```

-Reader shall notice the last few entries - these were created by "clicking" on the left side of the UI slider, incrementing by `10`.
+Reader shall notice the last few entries - these were created by "clicking" on the right side of the UI slider, incrementing by `10`.
 The values do correspond to the values set while performing argument capture.
 The initial recorded values may have been influenced by previous runs of the program.

 ## Running the tool - testing